Financial planning tools and services to put you on the path to the future you want

 According to an AgeWave study, more than 80% of today’s retirees say health is the most important ingredient for a happy retirement, meaning that the majority value good health even over financial security.
-According to a Merrill Lynch study, “Americans age 50+ cite health care costs in retirement as their greatest financial concern, regardless of their wealth level.
-Yet the vast majority of people have not factored health care costs into their retirement planning.”

 So, the best retirement plan involves not just your finances but also ways to stay mentally and physically healthy.
-Gardening, walking, joining a gym, eating healthy are all proven ways to stay physically healthy.
-Staying vital, having a purpose and challenging yourself mentally are great ways to maintain your mental health.
+Gardening, walking, joining a gym, and eating healthy are all proven ways to stay physically healthy.
+Staying vital, having a purpose, and challenging yourself mentally are great ways to maintain your mental health.

 If you can live on a little less than you have been planning, then retirement can be a lot closer than you might have thought possible.
 Cut expenses dramatically and the time to retire might be tomorrow.

 Here are 20 ways to cut costs related to being rich in time!

 If you are looking for meaning in retirement, volunteering might be something to try.